Best chorus pedals: Our pick of the best choices for your 'board covering a range of price points

 FAQs

-What's the difference between analog and digital chorus pedals?
+What’s the difference between chorus and flanger?

-In a word: versatility.
+Simply put, this depends on how much you value versatility.
 Analog pedals have an authentic tone and mojo, but their functionality is limited as they're built around a BBD (bucket-brigade device) chip.
 Digital pedals can offer more tones since options aren't different circuit paths but software.

 Tonal purists will want to audition the available analog options and find a voicing that works for them.
 Chief among these are the Boss CE-2W for smooth Roland amp chorus tones, the stereo workhorse DC-2W, and the Juno synth emulation TC June-60 v2.
 The voice of these three pedals is unique, and each is likely to appeal to the taste of different players.